Whether it’s just an overnight stay or a longer holiday, you may be worried about disrupting their routine, especially when it comes to sleeping.

 To avoid too much sleep disruption, consider making the most of your journey at night, or setting off early in the morning.

-If your baby has slept a lot on your vacation journey, this is one time when you can think about putting them to bed later than usual, and only then when they show signs of tiredness.
+If your baby has slept a lot on your holiday journey, this is one time when you can think about putting them to bed later than usual, and only then when they show signs of tiredness.
 Your little one is much more likely to settle if you encourage them to sleep when they’re tired.

 Travelling by plane